How Does Airbnb Work in the UK? Booking, Fees & Rules

 How does Airbnb work in the UK?

 Airbnb connects guests looking for short-term accommodation with hosts offering spare rooms, entire homes, or unique properties.
 Guests search, book, and pay through the platform, while hosts manage listings, set prices, and provide check-in details.
+In 2026, hosts in England must also register their properties under the new mandatory national scheme and display a registration number on all listings.

 Is Airbnb cheaper than hotels in the UK?